Scalp cooling is done by applying cold temperatures to your scalp during chemotherapy treatment for cancer. It’ sometimes called scalp hypothermia.

 Electing to use scalp cooling to prevent hair loss also gives you some control over part of the chemo process.
 This can give you peace of mind and confidence during cancer treatment.

 Scalp cooling can cause discomfort if you’re sensitive to cold.
 Applying cold temperatures to the scalp can lower your overall body temperature, so bring warm clothes or blankets to chemo treatments to prevent symptoms of hypothermia.
 Hypothermia symptoms include:

 - lower heart rate

 Some scalp cooling systems may cause you to lose patches of hair where the device doesn’t make secure enough contact with parts of your scalp.
 This is more of a risk with ice packs or cold caps that aren’t properly fitted to your head.

 Some doctors and researchers have been concerned that scalp cooling could increase your risk of scalp metastases.
 These are cancerous growths on your scalp that are thought to be more likely when blood vessel constriction stops chemo treatments from targeting cancer cells in the scalp.
-But research suggests that your risk of scalp metastases isn’t any higher with scalp cooling than without it.
+But that your risk of scalp metastases isn’t any higher with scalp cooling than without it.